 The old favourites were there of course, Pearl’s A Singer, Lilac Wine and Fool If You Think Its Over, all greeted with rapturous applause by her adoring audience.

-We were also treated to some songs from her latest album Powerless including the haunting title track as well as cover versions of Bob Dylan’s Make You Feel My Love and Bonnie Rait’s I Can’t Make You Love Me.
+We were also treated to some songs from her latest album Powerless including the haunting title track as well as cover versions of Bob Dylan’s Make You Feel My Love and Bonnie Rait’s I Can’t Make

 In between songs she chatted and engaged with the audience and came across as a thoroughly nice person.